iansu/config4/README.md

 `environment vars` - Environment vars override everything, but key MUST be set in the files.

-# Attribution
+##Attribution

-Based on config3 concept
+- Based on config3 concept which was used at lottery.com in the past
+- Based on some code from configery, a deprecated lottery.com library